 When people hear that you are a logician, their eyes start looking for the nearest exit.
 But now and then, there are creatures like me, whose encounter with logic changed their life.
 Already in high school, I liked rules and formulas, which I jotted down in a special notebook.
-And when I arrived at the UvA in its revolutionary 1960s, I loved to engage in argumentation about the future shape of Dutch society - to be determined of course by us, the student elite.
+And when I arrived at the University of Amsterdam in its revolutionary Sixties, I loved to engage in argumentation about the future shape of Dutch society - to be determined of course by us, the student elite.
 My argumentative skills were not particularly successful, however, and I well remember the sinking feeling of slowly, but inexorably talking myself into a corner with an indefensible claim.
 A kind fellow student advised me to buy a book about logic, and that is what I did.
+(In Figure 1 I add three pictures of what the species of logicians looked like to me at the time.
+The third picture is of my inspiring first teacher in Amsterdam, Else Barth.)